Create mcgf object

 Value

-class, all methods remain valid to the data
+data.frame class, all methods remain valid to the data part of the

 object.
 Additional attributes may be assigned and extracted.